Posts Tagged Transformational Education

 1. Our holistic, integrative clinical curriculum combines current evidence-based practices in the field with exposure to alternative and indigenous healing perspectives, traditions and ceremony, for a true multicultural flavor and training experience.

-Posted July 31st, 2014 by & filed under Featured, Paintsplash - Art Therapy, Top News.
+Posted July 31st, 2014 by & filed under Art Therapy/Counseling at SWC, Featured, Top News.

 by Debbie Schroder

 The gardens on campus are lush and the temperature is hot – it must be Portfolio Review time!

 Every year we ask our art therapy students who are moving into 2nd year, to bring in at least three pieces of art created during first year.
 By looking at their art and hearing…